Evaluating gesture generation in a large-scale open challenge: The GENEA Challenge 2022: Discussion

 \subsubsection{Comparison to other gesture-appropriateness assessments}

-Overall, the distribution in Fig.\ \ref{fig:appropbars} of the three different responses across the different conditions is similar to that seen in the mismatching study reported in \citet{jonell2020let}, which used a similar methodology.
-On the other hand, we see fewer statistical differences compared to the appropriateness study in GENEA 2020 \cite{kucherenko2021large}, which asked participants to rate the appropriateness of the stimuli on an absolute scale using HEMVIP.
-However, the ratings in that study were strongly biased towards conditions with high human-likeness, as discussed in Sec.\ \ref{sec:approp}, evidenced by the fact that mismatched natural motion (M) scored second best in terms of appropriateness there.
-In effect, we have traded the high-resolution, high-bias method from GENEA 2020 for a reduced-resolution, low-bias method.
-We think this is a step forward, since most prior evaluations of gesture appropriateness for speech have been highly confounded by motion quality, whereas our methodology is not.
+The distribution of the three different responses across the different conditions in Fig.\ \ref{fig:appropbars} is similar to that seen in the mismatching study reported in \citet{jonell2020let}, which used a similar methodology.
+On the other hand, we see fewer statistical differences compared to the appropriateness study in GENEA 2020 \citep{kucherenko2021large}, which asked participants to rate the appropriateness of the stimuli on an absolute scale using HEMVIP.
+However, the ratings in that study were strongly biased towards conditions with high human-likeness, as discussed in Sec.\ \ref{sec:approp}.
+This is evidenced by the fact that mismatched natural motion (M) scored second best in terms of appropriateness there.
+In the new appropriateness evaluation paradigm, M would perform at chance rate by definition.
+Furthermore, in a segment-level re-analysis analogous to those in Sec.\ \ref{sssec:correlation}, the Pearson correlation between the 2020 mean human-likeness and mean appropriateness ratings is 0.51, which is both significantly different from zero ($p$-value < 0.01) and numerically about twice as large as the correlations between human-likeness and appropriateness judgements in the 2022 evaluations.
+The reduced correlation in 2022 indicates that responses in the latest appropriateness studies are markedly less confounded by segment human-likeness, as was our goal.
+In effect, we traded the high-resolution, high-bias method from GENEA 2020 for a reduced-resolution, lower-bias method.